CamilleGS/react-studies/README.md

 # 🚀 User Management App (React + API)

 ## 📌 Description
-This project is a simple React application that integrates with a local API (`order-management-api`), which is already available in one of my GitHub repositories.
+This project is a simple React application that integrates with a local API (`user-management-api`), which is already available in one of my GitHub repositories.
 The application allows users to register, list, and delete users by interacting with the API.

 ## ✨ Features
 - **📝 User Registration:** Users can enter their name and age, then submit the form to store the data via a `POST` request.